 To manage fish stocks it is necessary to understand the relationships of fish in one area of the fishery to those in other areas, so that any management measures can be applied to all members of the stocks of fish being exploited, wherever they occur.
 The staff has used several approaches to study the relationships of fish of different areas.
 Mark-and-recapture experiments are used widely in fisheries science to provide estimates of characteristics such as growth, mortality, movements, and mixing.
 Increases in purse-seine catches of bigeye tuna has put additional pressure on bigeye stocks which previously had been exploited mainly by the longline fishery which took large bigeye.
-Accordingly, Japan has made a commitment to provide funds for a multi-year tagging program.
-The initial pilot bigeye tagging project during 2000 was followed with additional tagging thru 2004.
-For 2006, funding was obtained from Japan of \$204,294 This is shown separately in Table 1.
+Accordingly, a multi-year tagging program, funded principally be Japan, was carried out during 2000-2006.
 Following this valuable work, the staff and other scientists working in the Pacific Ocean have proposed that more extensive tagging of tunas on a Pacific-wide basis be carried out.
 However, funding sources for this have not yet been identified.

 The study of the early life history of fish is vitally important in determining the dynamics of a fishery.
 Because of the low density of the larvae and the enormous areas in which they occur, this research is most effective when complemented by rearing larval and juvenile fishes in the laboratory, which makes large numbers of specimens available for study.
-Tuna are being reared at the Commission's Laboratory at

-Achotines, Panama, through the early life stages, and the characteristics of growth and mortality are being investigated.
+Tuna are being reared at the Commission's Laboratory at Achotines, Panama, through the early life stages, and the characteristics of growth and mortality are being investigated.
 The annual operating costs for the laboratory, including the local staff are about \$320,000, and in addition the project includes four full-time equivalent head office staff.
+The staff is investigating alternative options for funding this work, but the investigations are not sufficiently advanced to be included in this budget.